Alert Source Discuss

 Rationale

-• It provides a clear, unambiguous separator that is easy to parse programmatically
+• They provide clear, unambiguous separators that are easy to parse programmatically.

 Backwards Compatibility